metosin/ring-swagger/README.md

 #### Query-coercion:

-extends the json-coercion with the following transformations:
+Query-coercion extends the json-coercion with the following transformations:

 - string -> Long
 - string -> Double